Sensible-Alternative Naturopathic Clinic

 What is sleep for?

-What physiological changes occur with sleep?
+The physiological changes that occur with sleep.

 • Secretion of the appetite-suppressing hormone leptin.
 Sleep is when your appetite 'resets' itself.
 Lack of sleep will result in abnormal appetite and over-eating.